This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

 If you’re wondering why a person would choose to become ambidextrous, you are not alone.

-As I peel back my memory and try to think of why and how to become ambidextrous, I am wondering all these things too.
+As I peel back my memory and try to think of why I wanted to become ambidextrous, I am wondering all the things too.
 Does it help that my memory is faulty at best?
 Not particularly!

 But none of that matters.
 As with any exploration, there are lessons to be learned, values to be obtained, and stories to tell.
 Plus, exploring how to become ambidextrous lands squarely in the fee-free zone as a free and fun hobby!
 All the tools you need are… at hand… 😬